 The Office of Student Financial Aid is located in the Student Services Building in Room 200.
 Our federal school code is 009185

-Student financial aid applicants who are enrolled in the spring 2014 1st 8 week term and 16 week term and have been awarded can begin charging books at the bookstore December 9, 2013 and will continue until January 31, 2014 .
+Student financial aid applicants who are enrolled in the fall 2014 term and have been awarded can begin charging books at the bookstore August 4, 2014 through August 29, 2014 .

 In order to charge books, you must have been awarded a Federal Pell Grant that exceeds your tuition charges.
 RSC Financial Aid cannot determine federal aid eligibility for any student until the student has:

 ■completed the Free Application for Federal Student Aid (www.fafsa.gov), listing RSC’s federal school code: 009185,

 ■submitted all requested supporting documentation to RSC,

 ■submitted all academic transcripts from previously attended schools.

 If you are not eligible for a pell grant to charge your books and need a plan for your book expenses; we encourage you to explore the Rent-A-Text option offered by Follett Bookstore.
 For more information, visit www.rent-a-text.com.

 Beginning in 2013-2014, some Free Applications for Federal Student Aid (FAFSAs) will be flagged for “unusual enrollment history”.
 Please click link to read more Click here

 IMPORTANT CHANGES TO FEDERAL PROCESSES FOR 2012-2013 AND BEYOND